statistik-aargau/propop/README.md

 are only published in five-year intervals, the most recent ones being based on population records from 2018. `propop` enables you to run projections with more recent population records.
 - This package was developed for use with *FSO parameters*.
 Most parameters are only available for cantons and the whole of Switzerland.
-If you wish to run projections at smaller scales, you need to prepare the parameters for each spatial entity before running the projection.
-Similarly, you may wish to adjust the parameters to account for regional differences.
-In both cases you must pass the updated parameters through the `parameters`object to `propop::propop()`.
+If you wish to run projections at smaller scales (e.g., districts), you need to prepare the parameters for each spatial entity before running the projection.
+- Similarly, if you wish to adjust parameters (e.g., mortality rates that vary between regions) you need to prepare the parameters accordingly.
 - `propop::propop()`offers the possibility to account for varying subregional migration patterns and migration between subregions.
 However, before using this feature, users must adjust or calculate the required parameters.
+- Parameters that were prepared for sub-cantonal spatial entities, adjusted to reflect regional differences, or enriched by a subregional migration parameter can be passed through the `parameters` object to `propop::propop()`.
 - There are also *possible future features* that could increase the accuracy of the projections.
 For example, considering the attractiveness of municipalities or planned housing developments could help to better explain why population